The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 David Orlin

-• A Quick, Precise Method for Cross-Grain Head Splines
+• A Quick and Precise Method for Cross-grain Head Splines

 André Klaassen